ioccc-src/winner/1998/schweikh1/README.md

 ./schweikh1
 ```

-### Alternative code:
+### Alternate code:

 As noted above [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made an
-alternative version that works with macOS but there are some important notes as
+alternate version that works with macOS but there are some important notes as
 well as a description of how it works (spoilers for the original version as
 well).